This post is Part 2 in a series. Read Part 1 here: "6 Success Tips for People Who are Anxious or Sensitive."

 Recognize that you often don't need to be outstanding at everything.
 Improving can still be very beneficial.
 Perfection is typically not required.

 7. Find ways of interacting with the world that don't feel like "acting extroverted."

 Develop self-awareness of when it's good to go with your natural tendency vs. when you need to override it.
-For example, when it's advantageous to push the button on something you've been thinking about for awhile, rather than do more thinking.
+For example, when is it advantageous to push the button on something you've been thinking about for a while, rather than do more thinking?

-Learn to autocorrect for any tendencies you have to overfocus on potential negative outcomes of taking action and underfocus on potential positive outcomes.
-Get to know your Behavioral Inhibition System (BIS).
+Learn to autocorrect for any tendencies you have to overfocus on potential negative outcomes of taking action and under-focus on potential positive outcomes.
+To do that, get to know your Behavioral Inhibition System (BIS).

 Notice if you feel nervous about professional success—not just because it brings performance pressure, but also because it tends to bring increased social demands and requests for your time.
 Self-awareness is key to understanding these types of things without them negatively impacting you.

 If you like this article, you might also like "4 Social Tips for Introverts."